-Due to his frequent deep-net fishing excursions, Beebe was familiar every fish known to science at the time.
+Due to his frequent deep-net fishing excursions, Beebe was familiar with every fish known to science at the time.
 Nevertheless, some of these fish he had not seen alive until his Bathysphere dives.
 Others he had seen, but were considered shallow-water dwellers until now.
 Beebe also described many new fish that haven’t been seen since.
 His claim that these were as-yet-undiscovered species caused much controversy by a scientific community, many of whom felt Beebe was not qualified to make such a claim.

 It was through the single viewing window that Beebe witnessed these discoveries of the deep, while Barton kept an eye on the operation of the Bathysphere.
 Having followed and idolized Beebe’s career during his youth, working with Beebe should have been a dream come true for Barton.
 However, it was clear early in their working relationship that they had vastly different personalities and even goals.
 Barton was an adventurer desiring eventual fame; Beebe’s passion was science.
 “Barton was good with mechanical things and fixed the generator…but he wasn’t a patient observer of specimens.
 When Hollister [Beebe’s assistant] was showing him around her lab, he picked up a dragon fish she was preparing and his rough handling broke off a part of its tail.
 Barton laughed.
 Later that night, Hollister told Beebe she’d just as soon not have Barton hanging around while she was working.”
 Barton, likewise, was put off by Beebe’s “break-neck, dawn-to-dusk pace” and authoritative manner (56-7).

 Thereafter, their relationship would be strictly a working one, and often strained at that.
 Barton increasingly resented being overlooked for his part in the Bathysphere creation and expeditions.
-By the end of their diving career, Barton’s desire for fame prompted him to exaggerate the deep sea creature they had seen.
+By the end of their diving career, Barton’s desire for fame prompted him to exaggerate the deep sea creatures they had seen.
 This shoddy reporting of their dives angered and dismayed Beebe, whose pop-icon status already placed him on shaky ground within the scientific community.
 The catalyst for their permanent separation was Barton’s shabby movie production sensationalizing the Bathysphere dives.
 A shark was killed and a battle raged between an octopus and a lobster.
 The movie, which closed in three weeks, was inaccurately credited to both Barton and Beebe and their Bathysphere associates.
 Beebe quickly set the record straight, publicly disassociating himself and the others from this embarrassing production.

 Despite his life-long struggle to achieve scientific legitimacy, Beebe was eventually credited with having an understanding of ecology before the word was even in common use.
 “Beebe’s legacy as a pioneering ecologist rivals that of his contributions to ornithology, marine biology, and oceanography.
 The notion that an organism can only be understood when its surroundings and neighbors are taken into account was so radical during his time as to have been completely absent from most scientific discussion.
 The term ‘ecology’ was not in common use when, in 1909, Beebe published a twenty-page article in Zoologica entitled ‘The Ecology of the Hoatzin’ [a south American bird]…” (232).
 Beebe passed away at age 84.